Arthur Frederick Bettinson: Boxing

+As promoter and manager, Bettinson arranged bouts, advised financial backers and supervised training arrangements for boxers associated with the NSC.
+He acted as an intermediary between fighters and wealthy patrons, providing assessments of boxers' abilities and organising suitable opponents.

-One of Bettinson's notable charges was World Bantamweight Champion Tom "Pedlar" Palmer.
-In 1899 Bettinson took Palmer to New York to fight "Terrible" Terry McGovern.
-Bettinson was dismissive of McGovern before the fight, responding to the press: "With all due respect, McGovern is just a slugger...Palmer will hold on to his title for a fifth time and you can bank on it".
-Palmer lost his title by knockout to McGovern two minutes and thirty-two seconds into the bout.
+One of Bettinson's most notable charges was Tom "Pedlar" Palmer, billed as the world bantamweight champion.
+In 1899 Bettinson accompanied Palmer to New York City to defend his title against Terry McGovern.
+Bettinson was dismissive of McGovern before the fight, telling the press: "With all due respect, McGovern is just a slugger ...
+Palmer will hold on to his title for a fifth time and you can bank on it."
+Palmer lost the title by knockout in the opening round.

 Wrestling

-Under the authority of the NSC committee, Bettinson attempted to re-invigorate the sport of wrestling in England by setting up, directing, and promoting Catch As Catch Can Wrestling tournaments.
-The first tourney was held at the Alhambra Hall in 1908, as the NSC was not large enough to hold the spectacle, which was billed as "The World's Catch Can Championships" by Sporting Life.
-Lord Lonsdale supplied championship cups for the winners at each weight, worth each.
-These tournaments lasted until 1910.
+Under the authority of the NSC committee, Bettinson sought to revive professional wrestling in Britain by organising catch-as-catch-can wrestling tournaments.
+These events were staged between 1908 and 1910 at venues such as the Alhambra Theatre and were promoted as world championships.
+Championship cups, supplied by Lord Lonsdale and valued at each, were awarded to the winners at each weight.